How Andrew Garfield in London's 'Angels in America' Is Broadcast to International Screens

 This broadcast is self-distributed to 700 U.K. cinemas — which is 90 percent of the region’s theaters, the same as a blockbuster film — and works with Fathom Events in the U.S. and BY Experience internationally.
 Each theater participating in any live alternative content project must be equipped with high-definition projection capabilities and satellite equipment to receive the live signal.

-In particular, Angels in America has received a heightened interest in both advance ticket sales and exhibitions in regards to booking encore screenings.
-Throughout the U.S., the offering is popular in larger markets like New York City, San Francisco and Los Angeles, “especially because leading up to the July broadcast there have been a lot of gay pride festivals,” says Julie Borchard-Young, BY Experience co-owner.
-“The theaters has been smart in using the calendar as a marketing tool to appeal to the LGBT audience and beyond.”
+Angels in America has seen heightened interest both in advance ticket sales and from exhibitors looking to book encore screenings.
+Throughout the U.S., the offering is proving popular in larger markets like New York City, San Francisco and Los Angeles, “especially because leading up to the July broadcast there have been a lot of gay pride festivals,” says BY Experience co-owner Julie Borchard-Young,.
+“The theaters have been smart in using the calendar as a marketing tool to appeal to the LGBT audience and beyond.”